 Nick Van Exel: Unguardable, Clutch & Must See TV

 I don’t care that Nick Van Exel only has one All-Star game to his name and zero All-NBA honors.
 I don’t care that he never won a championship and never led the league in any stats.
 When I think about the most clutch players of all-time, his name ranks up there with the always mentioned legends: MJ, Bird, Jerry West, etc. When I think of the deadliest 3-point shooters ever I think of him.
 When I think of point guards that were unguardable when they wanted to score, there’s very few hall of famers or future hall of famers I will put in the same sentence as Nick Van Exel.
-When I hear a lot of people talk about Steph Curry’s moves and shots, I often act like an Amazon list and say “if you like Steph Curry you might like Nick Van Exel.”
+When I hear a people talk about some of Steph Curry’s moves and shots, I often act like an Amazon list and say “If you like Steph Curry you might like Nick Van Exel.”

-Damn, those were the good ole’ days!
+Damn right I’m getting nostalgic because those were the good ole’ days!